artefactual-labs/weblate-migration-scripts/README.md

 AtoM (used for testing out unapproved translations).

-In addition to copying the XLIFF files it will also process them so they're suitable for AtoM (among other things, removing the "approved" and "translated" attributes for each XLIFF translation unit that's been translated).
+In addition to copying the XLIFF files it will also process them so they're suitable for AtoM (among other things, removing the "approved" attribute for each XLIFF translation unit that's been translated).

 The script will then offer to Git commit the XLIFF files in the `apps/qubit/i18n` subdirectory of the AtoM repo and Git push the changes.